bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 side there, border 10 dashed pixels red, and then font size is 30 pixels to increase the size.
 So this is 100% width by default.
 I don&apos;t have to put any width characteristic.
-But if I do a width, You&apos;ll see there, stays left justified pulls in the width a little bit.
-But ultimately this 80% is still from here to there.
+But if I do a width, You&apos;ll see there, stays left justified pulls in the width a little bit.</p>

+<p>But ultimately
+this 80% is still from here to there.
 So this border is adding above 80% more.
 So if I go to inspect element, you&apos;ll see here padding is 30, border is 10.
 And then this area here 450 is 80%.
 And if I move this you&apos;ll see the width is at 7, let&apos;s go 700, do this math easy, 546 is roughly 80% there.
 That&apos;s a normal box.
 So this one, we&apos;re going to do the comparison now of the calculation between these two boxes.
-So here background color, content box, I actually don&apos;t have to declare this.
+So here background color, content box, I actually don&apos;t have to declare this.</p>

-The width property already calculates as content box.
-But I&apos;m just putting here this default in my little comment there.
+<p>The width property already calculates as content box.
+But I&apos;m just
+putting here this default in my little comment there.
 So that&apos;s the default already.
 So width, the math is really easy, width 340 pixels.
 Height 200, we don&apos;t have to worry about that.
 Padding 20 all around.